CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-1.md

 So, let's take stock.
 We so far know that -
 - GnuPG / GPG / GNU Privacy Guard is there to allow you to encrypt/sign your data or communications
-- When making changes to a Git Repository, you associate metadata (Name and E-mail address) with each commit.
+- When making changes to a Git Repository, you associate metadata (Name and email address) with each commit.
 This is unverified metadata, and is unsigned by default.
 - We may want to verify that the commits are genuine, for example - if committing to an open source project, or working in some kind of compliant industry.
 - GPG could help us in this scenario, as we could sign our commits with these GPG Keys.
 We would need to share the public portion of our signing key with other users (we'll explore in a later blog post how this is achieved on GitHub), so that they can verify it is us who signed the commits.
 If we sent encrypted information, then instead of a public/private key pair for signing, we would need a public/private key pair for encryption.
 But again, we'll explore the types of actions in another blog post